AndersDeath/diary2/000-current.md

 # 26 März - Dienstag - Berlin - 553 Tag der Einwanderung - Cold Sunny

 Today I met Ksusha in Airport and it was very very good.
+She came back and I am happy about it.